writethedocs/www/docs/conf/australia/2024/tales.rst

 ------------

 - **Talks on Day 2**: "Tales from the Trenches" will close out Day 2 with 5-7 minute lightning-style talks—no slides, just you and your story.
-- **Pick a topic**: We’ll have three themes to get your ideas flowing.
+- **Pick a topic**: Choose from one of our three topics to get your ideas flowing.
 - **Sign up**: Add your name to the sheet when you register to claim your spot under a topic.
 If spots fill up fast, we’ll draw names to keep things fair.

 Topics for your tales